 Through proper supplier interactions and inherent management of the relationship you probably have noticed the value to your company were the provider to take over your business.
 Goods and services providers may interact with businesses but hardly engage themselves in internal matters of an establishment; throughout the relationship the business would have managed the information given to any dealer.

-Different attributes make a supplier a perfect candidate to consider when you want to sell a business:
+Different attributes make a supplier or vendor a perfect candidate to consider when you want to sell a business:

 - Existing relationship.
 For years, a business deals with tens to hundreds of vendors each of them offering products and/or services while adding lots of value in their own individual capacities.
 It goes without saying that within that period a business owner may have noticed those suppliers who’ve given the company less headache, always delivering on time and genuinely interested in ensuring the business doesn’t lack enough inventory to remain open and grow.
 Even better, the merchant minds the little matter of cost to lock in the business for a lengthy, profitable relationship for both of them.
 As time goes by, a business owner might realize they’ve been dealing with a single provider for the longest time, one who may have sent signals and signs of their willingness to purchase the business if the owner were ever willing to let it go.